skirkpatrick/GetGo/README.md

 #GetGo

-A simple, poorly written, hacked-together script to install Google Go in one command!
+A simple script to quickly install Google Go in one command!

+##Disclaimer

+I haven't update this script in quite a while, so even if it still works, the version of Go it installs will be significantly out of date!

 ##Usage